nickbenedetti/Sprout/README.md

 		#import "Sprout.h"
 		#endif

-* Start Logging in your `application:didFinishLaunchingWithOptions:` UIApplicationDelegate
+* For iOS, start Logging in your `application:didFinishLaunchingWithOptions:` UIApplicationDelegate

 		- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+		{
+			//Initialize logging
+			[[Sprout sharedInstance] startLogging];
+			...

+* For MacOS, start Logging in your `applicationWillFinishLaunching:` NSApplicationDelegate

+		- (void)applicationWillFinishLaunching:(NSNotification *)notification
 		{
 			//Initialize logging
 			[[Sprout sharedInstance] startLogging];
 			...

 * Define `DEBUG`
  In your Preprocessor Macros target build settings, define `DEBUG=1` (this may not be needed, as it is a default setting in later XCode project templates).